 Q: What if I wanted to sell an underperforming security but didn’t want to be out of the market for an entire month just to avoid the wash-sale rule?

 You could sell the loser at a loss and use the proceeds from that sale to purchase a similar—but not “substantially identical”—security that suits your asset allocation and long-term investment plan.

 Unfortunately, the IRS hasn’t provided a straightforward definition of what it considers “substantially identical”.

 Disclaimer: Investors will have to use their best judgment to avoid the wash-sale rules.

 Q: Do underperforming securities in my Vanguard, or Schwab accounts qualify?
 What about my IRA?

-The wash-sale rule applies across all your accounts, including those outside Vanguard, Schwab, as well as transactions in your IRA—and the rule extends even to your spouse’s accounts.
+The wash-sale rule applies across all your accounts, including those outside Vanguard, and Schwab, as well as transactions in your IRA—and the rule extends even to your spouse’s accounts.
 However, it’s for you to keep track of what’s happening across your various accounts.
-IRS regulations require Vanguard, Schwab etc. to track and report wash sales within the same account.
+IRS regulations require Vanguard, Schwab, etc. to track and report wash sales within the same account.

 - Note that your loss under the wash sale rules would be disallowed if you reacquired a similar security within 30 days.